First ASP Application - APP1 | APPNET | Vertical Framework

 TOOLS & COMPONENTS

-To create a server that would have different industry verticals we needed to create our own source code repository.
-Different versions for different industry verticals.
+To create a server that could hold different industry verticals needed its own source code repository for each APP or industry vertical.
 The first being Job Listings and employment related we had all the components or parameters to make work easily.
 Many of our friends looking for jobs had to get in a car and go down and view the local jobs board or get a referral from a friend.
 That was it.

 If we created a package for Employment it would be a theme.
 Themes were industry verticals.
 Employment being the first and next finance and insurance for which we had enough understanding to pull together the parameters for that as well.
 To us possibilities were endless.
 Now to find the software package we could use.
 Or build it ourselves.